oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents of that format.
 This specification defines XML, JSON, M-JSON, and CBOR data formats.
 Additional data formats can be defined for these media types and for others that can be parsed into or processed according to the JADN information model.

 ### 1.3.4 Instance
-An instance is an item of information to which a schema applies.
+An instance, or API value, is an item of information to which a schema applies.
 An instance has one of the core types defined in [Section 3](#3-jadn-types), and a set of possible values depending on the type.
 The core JADN types are:

 * **Simple:** Null, Boolean, Binary, Integer, Number, String
 * **Selector:** Enumerated, Choice